refinedev/refine/documentation/blog/2023-01-17-airtable-crud-app.md

 We will also populate the tables with contents.

-## Bootstrapping the refine Application
+## Bootstrapping the Refine Application

-For this article, we will be using the `create refine-app`. to create our refine application.
+For this article, we will be using the `create refine-app`. to create our Refine application.
 In other to use this, Run the following command below:

 ```
 npm create refine-app@latest <name of your application>